w7sst/MorseRunner/Readme.txt

       Valid values range between 0 and 100, representing 0% and 100%.
       Note that a zero value will disable this feature.

-      An Exchange Summary is provided as the user enters the received exchange into the Exchange field.
+      As the user enters an exchange into the exchange entry field, an Exchange Summary is provided in the Label above the field.
 This summary shows QSO information as it will entered into the log.
+For example:
-For example: "192B W7SST 72 OR".
-By default, this information is displayed in the status bar.
-If desired, the exchange summary can be written into the label above the exchange field entry field by setting the following keyword in the MorseRunner.ini file:
+        "192B W7SST 72 OR".
+      By default, this information is displayed above the exchange entry field.
+      If desired, the exchange summary can be turned off.
+This is controlled by setting the following keyword in the MorseRunner.ini file:
         [Settings]
-        ShowExchangeSummaryInStatusBar=0
-      Valid values are: 0-display above entry field; or 1-display in status bar.
+        ShowExchangeSummary=N
+      Valid values for N:
+        0 - Off
+        1 - Display summary in label above entry field (default)

     CQ WPX
     When: Last weekend in May